black-parrot-hdk/zynq-parrot/software/README.md

 2) support for running these programs on bitstreams on the Zynq PL.

-The eventual goal is to support having a build RISC-V tool chain on the board.
-But this may require some cleverness to get it to build (larger flash card) and maybe that end users use a higher end Ultra96 board for more memory, and faster ARM cores.
+The eventual goal is to support having a build RISC-V tool chain on the board, and also running Verilator.
+So only bitstream build has to happen on X86.
+But this may require some cleverness to get it to build (larger flash card) and maybe that end users use a higher end (Ultra96V2) board so they can have 2 GB of memory, and faster ARM cores.